fcuny/fcuny.github.io/content/resume.md

 ### Key Achievements and Responsibilities:

-- **Large-Scale Infrastructure Management**: Led SRE efforts for one of the world's largest Mesos clusters, spanning hundred of thousands of nodes across multiple data centers.
+- **Large-Scale Infrastructure Management**: Led SRE efforts for one of the world's largest compute clusters (Mesos), spanning hundred of thousands of nodes across multiple data centers.
 Defined KPIs and improved automation for managing a massive fleet of bare metal machines.

 - **Kubernetes Adoption**: Spearheaded the initiative to adopt Kubernetes for on-premise infrastructure, driving architectural decisions and implementation strategies.